Rawipat40/Rawipat40/README.md

 # Rawipat Pankosol

 Hello!
-I'm Rawipat Pankosol, a passionate Financial who interested in IT, Programming and AI from Thailand.
+I'm Rawipat Pankosol, a passionate Financial Advisor who interested in IT, Programming and AI from Thailand.
 Welcome to my GitHub profile!

 ## About Me